 To help you dispel the thoughts that are holding you back from accepting robotic accounting, here are some myths and misconceptions about robotic accounting, and the real facts to address them:

 Myth #1: Robotic Accounting will result to the unemployment of finance and accounting professionals

-With bulk, repetitive, and predictable tasks automated, finance and accounting professionals can focus in scaling up their services to provide better insights and value to their clients.
+FACT: Robotic accounting helps finance and accounting service providers give better value.
+With bulk, repetitive and predictable tasks automated, finance and accounting professionals can focus on scaling up their services to provide better insights and value to their clients.
 Aside from which, robotic accounting also gives faster and more accurate results, thus giving professionals and decision-makers worry-free data sets to use in business analysis.